-Each year, Washington State’s highways are sadly home to about 500 fatal collisions, some with more than one victim.
+What are the most dangerous highways?
+Each year, about 500 fatal collisions, some with more than one victim, occur on the highways of Washington state.

-These collisions aren’t spread equally throughout the state, however; many serious crashes take place on just a handful of roads and highways.
+These collisions aren’t spread evenly throughout the state, however.
+Many serious crashes take place on just a handful of roads and highways.

 Below, learn more about seven of the most dangerous highways in Washington State, what makes them so treacherous, and some steps you can take to reduce your risk of being involved in a crash.